D4V3M0NK/meshcentral-meshAgentController/README.md

 `mfa` takes an integer value and relates whether (`mfa=1`) or not (`mfa=0`) multi-factor authentication is enabled on the MeshCentral server.
 If set, `fly` will prompt the user for their MFA pin number in order to connect to MeshCentral and (ultimately) to the remote device.

 __Note__ : At the moment this is a global setting for MARC, irrespective of whether or not the user listed in the connection file has MFA enabled.
-If you have connection files for different users and some of those users have MFA enabled within MC2 and others haven't, it's best to set MARC's `mfa` setting to `1`: this means that it will prompt everyone for a PIN number, but MC2 users that aren't set up with MFA can enter any number, they'll be authenticated upon their username and password alone.
+If you have connection files for different users and some of those users have MFA enabled within MC2 and others haven't, it's best to set MARC's `mfa` setting to `1`: this means that it will prompt everyone for a PIN number, MC2 users that aren't set up with MFA can enter any number, they'll be authenticated upon their username and password alone.

 ---